aigoncharov/class-logger/README.md

 // 'Test.method2 -> done.
 Args: [].
 Class instance: {"prop1":42,"prop2":{"test":42}}.
 Res: 42.'
 ```

-> If class instance is not available at the moment (e.g. for class construction or calls of static methods), it logs `N/A`.
+> If a class instance is not available at the moment (e.g. for class construction or calls of static methods), it logs `N/A`.

 ### Examples

-#### Disable logging of argumnets for all messages
+#### Disable logging of arguments for all messages

 ```ts
 {